SerGreen/Appacker/README.md

 # Appacker
 This tool takes a folder with application and packs it into a single executable file (without compression) for easy distribution, portability or whatnot.

+It depends on [Microsoft Visual C++ 2005 Service Pack 1 Redistributable Package](https://www.microsoft.com/download/details.aspx?id=26347) for changing the name of packed application.
+It will work without VC 2005 Runtime but package name will be "Appacker package".

 ## KNOWN ISSUE
 Appacker and packages created by it **can be detected as malware** by some antivirus software.
 That's because of a hacky way i used to package files: **packed app reads its own executable and extracts other files from it**, which antiviruses find hella suspicious.
 It's **false positive**, but it still gets in the way of using this app.
 I **can't fix this**, which renders this app **not very useful**. ¯\\\_(ツ)\_/¯